Muhammad-Haseeb-Amjad/skills-copilot-codespaces-vscode/index.md

 - Your device token and notification preferences.
 - All media files you have uploaded.

-**Data deletion requests submitted via email:** You may also request account deletion by emailing us at **support@cuichat.online** with the subject line "Account Deletion Request".
+**Data deletion requests submitted via email:** You may also request account deletion by emailing us at **contact@cuichat.online** with the subject line "Account Deletion Request".
 We will process your request within 30 days.

 ---